 Musty Odor

 Bed bugs often bring with them an unpleasant smell.
 This is due to a combination of bed bug pheromones, dead bugs and fecal matter.
-If you notice an “off” smell like wet laundry, it may not be that your spouse forgot to shower.
+If you notice a musty odor, it may not be that your spouse forgot to shower.
 Check your mattress.
+This scent gets stronger when more bugs are present, so it’s often more noticeable in larger infestations.

 Bed Bug Shells